 How long does it exist?
 Known since around 1995

 Lava lake has been known here since around 1995.
-Nevertheless, scientists got a full confidence about it only in the early 2019 and mass media often reported that this is a new discovery.
+Nevertheless, scientists got full confidence about it only in early 2019 and mass media often reported that this is a new discovery.
 People have seen only satellite images of this lava lake – none has ascended the summit of the volcano.